-On a side note, Luxembourg hosts a number of funds that invest in companies worldwide and are active as shareholders in these entities.
-As an example, Active Ownership is a fund based in Luxembourg that managed to replace certain members in the supervisory board of STADA37 and recently became the most important shareholder of Agfa.38
+As a side note, Luxembourg hosts a number of funds that invest in companies worldwide and are active as shareholders in these entities.
+As an example, Active Ownership is a fund based in Luxembourg that managed to replace certain members in the supervisory board of STADA37 and became the most important shareholder of Agfa.38

 i Contact with, and identification of, shareholders